Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-extension.md

    :class: sd-p-3
    ```

-4. Select **Terra Station Wallet** to connect your wallet.
+4. Select **Daodiseo Station Wallet** to connect your wallet.

    ```{image} /img/screens/ext-connect-wallet.png
    :class: sd-p-3
    :width: 300 px
    ```

-You can now make transactions on different dApps in the Terra ecosystem.
+You can now make transactions on different dApps in the Daodiseo ecosystem.

 ## Next steps

-For on-the-go transactions, check out the [Terra Station mobile app](terra-station-mobile.md).
+For on-the-go transactions, check out the [Daodiseo Station mobile app](daodiseo-station-mobile.md).
 To learn how to use other Station features, visit the [Station guides](../README.md).